Djnirds1984/Mikrotik-Billing-Manager/GIT_INSTALLATION.md

-# MikroTik Orange Pi Manager - Git & Development Guide
+# Mikrotik Billling Management by AJC - Git & Development Guide

 This guide is for developers who want to contribute to the project or set up their own development environment from a fork.
 For production deployment, please see the `README.md` file.